How to Practice Coding Interviews at Home

 Common mistakes that break your interview simulation

 Effective home practice means replicating four conditions that real interviews enforce: a strict time limit, no category hints, limited code execution attempts, and no access to solutions.
-Most engineers skip all four and wonder why their interview performance doesn't match their practice performance.
-That gap between practice and performance isn't nerves.
-It's a structural mismatch between how you practise and how you're tested.
+Skipping all four and wondering why interview performance doesn't match practice performance is the most common preparation mistake.
+That distance between practice and performance comes from a structural mismatch between how you practise and how you're tested.

 In a real coding interview, you face a problem described in plain language.
 There's no tag saying "sliding window" or "dynamic programming."
 You don't know which pattern applies until you figure it out yourself.
 You have 20-45 minutes depending on the round, a fixed number of times you can run your code, and no editorial waiting at the bottom of the screen.
 These aren't minor details.
 They're the entire difficulty of the interview.
 Strip them away during practice, and you're training a different skill than the one being tested.